 If you take a test more than once, colleges will count the best section score, regardless of which test they come from.
 So if the first time you took the SAT you got a great score on math, you can take it again, improve your verbal score, and schools will combine your two best sections.

 3. Most People Do Better The Second Time

 Just like anything else, the more experience you have sitting for these exams, the better you tend to do.
 And there’s plenty of time to give the test another go.
-Check out all these upcoming test dates that are before summer even starts – and way before college apps are due.

 4. Only a Few of Those Metrics/Numbers Are Worth Looking At